-I am renovating the kitchen starting in October and have blocked all the dates through early February... hope it will all be ready by mid-February...
+I am renovating the kitchen starting in October and have blocked all the dates through mid-February...and won't be completely done until mid-April but it is functional.

 Three heavy duty wood luggage stands that can be used anywhere.
 In the MBR can use the trunk for larger heavy bags and the wood rack for smaller.
 One of the stands in usually in here and two in the double bedroom (usually).
 Please enjoy them but leave them for future guests ;--))).
 I've been wanting to provide these for awhile and finally had the time to order them.

 No smoking in the house.

 Respect the house, furniture, and personal stuff.
 I clean the house before you arrive and expect you to leave it more or less as you found it, but don't make the beds ;--). if you want to be helpful, you can strip the beds... leave bedding on the bed.

 If you feel you want to move the furniture, etc, please do not 'drag' it...pick it up to move it and return things (as much as possible) to their place before you leave.
 I have refinished the 100 year old + floors throughout the house and would like them to be attractive for future guests (and me!!)

 Pets are welcomed as long as they are house trained, don't shed, and are not left unattended.
 Please clear it with me first.

 Also please do not leave random open/half eaten food in the fridge...just leave it in the compost (white gallon milk container) for recycling..(you can put compost container in the fridge) I will put it to good use!
 Turkeys, Possums, Raccoons and our garden will thank you!

 Feel free to use the dishes and cooking utensils, pots etc. and ingredients that you find in the kitchen, but please wash and return things to their place as much as possible.

 Enjoy yourselves and be comfortable.
 I want to keep the price as low as possible for guests who think like me.